Joe Fleming provides an overview of five common Shoulder Injuries and how to prevent and treat them.

 With all forms of rotator cuff tears, physical therapy is often recommended to help restore proper shoulder movement, and your doctor may also suggest you wear a supportive shoulder brace to protect yourself from further damage once you resume exercise.

 Frozen shoulder is a condition that is characterized by extreme stiffness in the shoulder joint.
 People struggling with frozen shoulder also experience pain when they try to move the shoulder in any direction.

-Doctors aren't totally sure what causes frozen shoulder, but it seems to be influenced by long periods of immobility and scar tissue build-up from a past shoulder injury.
+Doctors are not sure what causes frozen shoulder, but it seems to be influenced by long periods of immobility and scar tissue build-up from a past shoulder injury.
 There also seems to be a connection between frozen shoulder and inflammatory conditions like diabetes, heart disease, Parkinson's disease, and thyroid disease.

 The most common treatments for frozen shoulder are cortisone shots, physical therapy, and NSAIDs to relieve pain and inflammation.

 A strain occurs when the muscle fibre is torn.
 A sprain occurs when the ligament (tissue that connects bones with other bones) is torn.